-Genuine certified safes are given the certification EN1143-1 or EN1143-2 for deposit safes.
-Remember a certification badge on a certified safe must be one awarded by a testing house with accreditation according to ISO/IEC 17065:2012 for safe testing to be valid for insurance cover in Europe.
-There are many irrelevant certifications in the industry most notably AIS approval or LPCB which is not an accredited certification but there are many more misleading badges and marks.
-Safes Ireland™ only stock properly certified safes.
+Genuine certified safes, vaults and ATM's are given the certification EN1143-1.
+Remember a certification badge on a certified safe must be one awarded by a certification body house with accreditation according to ISO/IEC 17065:2012 for safe test certification to be valid for insurance cover in Europe.

 Genuine certified fire data safes are given the certification S120 DIS.
 Genuine certified fire safes are given the certification LFS(P).
 LFS stands for light fire storage and P stands for paper.
 A badge on any certified fire cabinet or fire safe must be one awarded by a testing house with accreditation according to ISO/IEC 17065:2012 for testing fire safes, fire cabinets or fire protection for data.
 There are many irrelevant fire certifications in the industry most notably AIS approval or LPCB which is not an accredited fire safe certification but there are many more misleading badges and marks.